daemonraco/toobasic/docs/routes.md

 }
 ```

-Now, what the heck is going on here.
+Now, what the heck is going on here?
 First thing you need to know is that every route specification has two important
 parameters __route__ and __action__, in other words, the way the url looks like
 and the action/controller that is going to take care of it.